 Sample or Data Requirements

 Dogs enrolled in the study will have a physical examination, ultrasound of the heart (echocardiogram), electrocardiogram, complete blood count, biochemistry profile, taurine levels, and blood tests to measure heart stretch/damage.
-Dogs will then change to a reduced sodium, non-BEG commercial dog food and be re-examined with the same tests 3 and 6 months later.
+Dogs will then change to a reduced sodium, non-BEG commercial dog food and be re-examined with the same tests 3 and 6 and 9 months later.

 For questions regarding this clinical trial, please email Dr. Lisa Freeman (email@example.com) or call 508-887-4696.